2019 mathleague.org (INTER)2 SECT Championship

 If your students cannot test in the designated test center at the designated time for religious or health reasons, please contact us for more information about how we can accommodate the affected students.

 Prizes will be given to the top twenty students in grades 6 through 8, as well as to the top ten four-person teams, and will be handed out at the awards ceremony immediately following the Countdown Round.
 Any 9th grade students participating in the contest will either be grouped with the 8th graders for awards or will be given separate awards for their grade level.

 Practice tests are available for purchase at the mathleague.org store if you would like to prepare for the contest (one set of tests is available for free download on our site as well).

 T-shirts and books will be available for purchase at the contest.
 T-shirts will be dark blue with the mathleague.org logo and will be sold for $10.
-Middle school contest books (a whole year of tests in one book) will be sold for $30.
+Middle school contest books from last school year (test sets 11810 through 11816) will be sold for $30.
 We cannot guarantee the availability of a particular size of t-shirt or year of book at this point, but if we are able to take pre-orders we will update this page so you can pre-order the exact size or year you want.
 Merchandise will be available for purchase or collection after the conclusion of the awards ceremony.

 Congratulations to everyone who qualified for this event; we look forward to seeing you on April 6!